astropenguin/azely/README.md

 ```

 In order to use LST values as an index of DataFrame, LST has pseudo dates which start from `1970-01-01`.
-Please ignore them or hide them by using [matplotlib] DateFormatter when you plot the result.
+Please ignore them or hide them by using [Matplotlib] DateFormatter when you plot the result.
 Here is a sample script which has JST time axis at the bottom and LST axis at the top of a figure, respectively.

 ```python